The New Power in Retailing

-The techniques and metrics he has developed have become guiding principles for those operating some of the world's most successful programs.
-He is the President of the Retail Strategy Center, and is a frequent speaker at conferences in the US, Europe and Japan.
+The techniques and metrics Brian Woolf has developed have become guiding principles for those operating some of the world's most successful programs.
+He is the President of the Retail Strategy Center, and has consulted, and spoken at conferences, in the US, Europe, Japan, and Australasia.

-Prior to his total commitment to loyalty marketing, his corporate roles included Deputy Managing Director of Progressive Enterprises, a major New Zealand retailer; Chief Financial Officer of Food Lion, a leading US food retailer; and President of One Price Clothing, a women's discount apparel chain.
+Prior to his total commitment to loyalty marketing, his corporate roles included Deputy Managing Director of Progressive Enterprises, a major New Zealand retailer; and Chief Financial Officer of Food Lion, a leading US food retailer.
 He has an M.Com.
-(Economics) from Auckland University, New Zealand, and an MBA from the Harvard Business School.
+(Economics) from the University of Auckland, New Zealand, and an MBA from the Harvard Business School.